pingcap/tidb-bench/tpcc/README.md

        check load.sh script

 3. Start benchmark
-   * TiDB uses OCC transaction model, `SELECT FOR UPDATE` won't add locks on tuples, so we remove them in tpcc test.
+   * Due to the standard SI MVCC implement of TiDB, there is no need to use `SELECT FOR UPDATE` to avoid LOST UPDATE as MySQL does, so we remove them in tpcc test.
    * `./tpcc_start -h127.0.0.1 -P4000 -d tpcc1000 -uroot -p "" -w1000 -c32 -r10 -l10800`
    * |hostname| |port| |dbname| |user| |password| |WAREHOUSES| |CONNECTIONS| |WARMUP TIME| |BENCHMARK TIME|
    * ref. tpcc_start --help for all options